ihmeuw/vivarium_research/docs/source/concept_models/vivarium_sanofi_multiple_myeloma/concept_model.rst

     - <65
     - None
     - No suspected confounding by race.
+  * - Renal function at diagnosis
+    - 1.9 (1.4, 2.6)
+    - 1.4 (1.1, 1.7)
+    - Impaired
+    - Not impaired
+    - Age
+    - Impairment defined as eGFR less than 60.
+No suspected confounding by race

+.. list-table:: Race and Cytogenetic Risk Effects Table (to inform 2a simulation runs)
+  :header-rows: 1

+  * - Parameter
+    - OS HR
+    - PFS HR
+    - Exposed group
+    - Unexposed group
+    - Adjustment variables
+    - Note
   * - Race
     - 1.7 (1.2, 2.4)
     - 1.4 (1.1, 1.8)
     - Black
     - Non-Black
     - Age
-    - PENDING POTENTIAL UPDATE/ALTERNATVE VALUE.
-Reference group from Derman et al. is white, which we are using as a proxy for the non-Black racial group due to the absence of more detailed data
+    - Reference group from Derman et al. is white, which we are using as a proxy for the non-Black racial group due to the absence of more detailed data
   * - Cytogenetic risk | non-Black
     - 1.8 (1.3, 2.7)
     - 1.3 (1.0, 1.6)